-- This lab includes hands-on activities so to make observations and measurements.
-For the best learning experience, students should complete this lab in a classroom. - The activities at the science skills and problem-solving stations could be performed by the teacher in a pre-recorded video or in a live teaching session so to make this laboratory work in a distance learning setting.
+- This lab includes a hands-on activity at the science skills station.
+For the best learning experience, students should complete this activity in a classroom.
+However, a video is provided so students can make observations of a convection current in a distance learning setting.
+Alternatively, the activity at the science skills station could be performed by the teacher in a pre-recorded video or in a live teaching session so to make this laboratory work in a distance learning setting. - The activity at the problem-solving station could be completed with materials available in students' homes.
+Alternatively, student can create a digital model.